post-self/post-self.ink/content/stories/coffee-leak.md

 “_I’d_ like to know what happened, so sure!”

-“Ok, Perisystem Ops#Debrief 23, please,” Tomash said before he disappeared.
+“Okay, Perisystem Ops#Debrief 23, please,” Tomash said before he disappeared.

 Diego followed a moment later, after he’d remembered that he just had to say he wanted to go there with intention.
 The room was a wide space, filled with a collection of chairs, desks, and couches all arranged to face towards a large window that faced out into a black nothing.
 Tomash had seated himself at a central desk, and Diego sank into a nearby recliner.